Why Is My Car Insurance So Expensive?

 |Adult bad driving record and full coverage||$1,474||$2,671||$2,332||81%|

-Most car insurance companies will offer their policyholders a reduction in their car insurance premiums for fulfilling certain criteria.
-Below, we've included common car insurance discounts that your insurer may offer.
-However the amount you can save and how you qualify will vary by insurer.
+Most car insurance companies offer their policyholders a reduction of their car insurance premiums for fulfilling certain criteria.
+Keep in mind that the amount you can save and how you qualify will vary by insurer.

 |Defensive driving||Take a defensive driving class||10% to 15%|